ajrgodfrey/ActionBook/BrailleRInAction/10-IntroWriteR.md

 ```

 ```
-Your system is using Python 3.8.0
+Your system is using Python 3.10.8
 ```

 ```
-Python can see the necessary wx module.
+Python cannot see the necessary wx module.
-You are ready to use WriteR.
+You need to get that fixed.
 ```

 N.B.
 The command will return more output on your system if you test the function in an interactive setting.
 Do that now.